United Air Lines Flight 409: Investigation

 Possible incapacitation of crew by carbon monoxide emanating from a faulty cabin heater was speculated upon based on recovery crew observations that crew bodies appeared 'discolored.'
 This theory was never proven, and the CAB report specifically states that there was no evidence to support crew incapacitation.

-After the investigation of the accessible wreckage was completed, United Airlines requested that the remaining debris be destroyed by the military.
+After the investigation of the accessible wreckage was completed, United Air Lines requested that the remaining debris be destroyed by the military.
 Attempts were made to accomplish this, but despite the use of explosives, artillery fire and —according to most sources— napalm bombs dropped from aircraft, complete obliteration of the wreckage was not possible.
 One source, a 2007 book about the Rocky Mountain Rescue Group, contradicts the assertion that military jets bombed the site with napalm; instead, the book states that the cliff face was mined with explosives that were detonated in the spring of 1956, and the event was tightly controlled and not publicized.
 Regardless of the disposal method, small fragments of flight 409's airframe and parts of the engines still exist in the area surrounding the crash site.